 Electrical Shocks are Possible

-The safest thing to do during a flood is to avoid electrical wires.
 Water and electricity are a bad combination and can lead to severe injury or death.
 Flood water can interact with wires, causing electric shocks that send powerful jolts of electricity through your body.
-If you come into contact with a wire energized by flooding, you could suffer serious injuries or even die.

 Drowning is a Risk